benlau/nactor/README.md

 ```

 If an exception is uncaught , NActor will skip the processing message and handle the
 next.
-If you don't like the behaviour.
+If you don't like the behavior.
 You may stop the message execution by calling
 ''action.stop()''

 ```javascript